I need to record safety incidents across our 12 sites — date, site, severity, reporter, and follow-up owner.

 -

-We propose a name, fields, and validation rules.
+We suggest a name, fields, and entry rules.
 You tweak or approve.
-Storage is created on the backend — nothing goes live without you.
+The table is created behind the scenes — nothing goes live without you.

 -